Julie Byerley, MD, MPH

 Dr. Byerley previously served as vice dean for academic affairs at UNC School of Medicine, where she oversaw the school’s educational enterprise and the Office of Faculty Affairs and Leadership Development.
 Under Byerley’s leadership, the SOM has made significant innovations including the Translational Education at Carolina (TEC) curriculum, creation of the Office of Rural Initiatives, establishment of the Wilmington branch campus, and a new medical education building.
 She was co-PI of the $1.8M AMA Reimagining Residency grant and was involved in the AMA Accelerating Change in Medical Education Consortium.

 She is a Professor of Pediatrics.
 Previously Dr. Byerley served the UNC Department of Pediatrics as Pediatric Residency Program Director and Vice Chair for Education, after leading the clerkship for a decade.
 She has served on the Executive Committee for COMSEP and is engaged in many national organizations.
 Dr. Byerley practiced as a general pediatrician in the inpatient setting and the Complex Care and Diagnostic Clinic.

 Her scholarship has included writings on mentorship, professionalism, curricular innovation, and ensuring that learners add value.
 She is committed to producing the physician workforce to be of greatest service to patients and populations.

 Dr. Byerley earned a BA in Physics at Rhodes College.
 Before medical school at Duke University, she worked as a high school science teacher.
 She completed her Residency and Chief Residency at UNC and earned a Master’s of Public Health at UNC in Maternal and Child Health.
-She has been a member of the UNC faculty since 2002.
-What Dr. Byerley loves most is her family, including two young adult sons and a husband of nearly 30 years.
+What Dr. Byerley loves most is her family, including two young adult sons and a husband of more than 30 years.